MyriamFentanes/katacoda-scenarios/rhpam-7-workshop/business-policies-decisions-scenario/use-case-overview.md

 ### Functional Solution:

-Have business rules that will take into account the criteria defined to assess risk and automate processing.
-The business user can change these criteria anytime if needed, and apply the changes immediately.
+Have business rules that will take into account consistent criteria defined to assess risk and automate processing.
+The business user must have the ability to change these criteria anytime if needed, and apply the changes according to the release process of Pecunia corp..

 ### Non Functional:

 Allow the user to change the criteria without technical assistance.
-Have the tooling for the user to update the rules but using standard spreadsheet-like decision tables.
+Have the tooling for the user to update the rules but using standard spreadsheet-like decision tables or cuasi natural language.